kubeflow/website/content/docs/pipelines/standalone-deployment-gcp.md

 1. Prepare a Kubernetes cluster:

-    You can reference [Creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) for Google Cloud Platform (GCP).
+    See the GKE guide to [creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) for Google Cloud Platform (GCP).

     Recommend using the following gcloud command to create a cluster that can run all pipeline samples: